 This is the day we enter the beautiful Rolwaling valley.
 Through rhododendron and bamboo forests, the path climbs steadily to Kelche, a small village of Sherpa huts and tea-houses.
 After a short break, we descend back to the river and reach our campsite on the Rolwaling Khola.
 Overnight beside the Rolwaling Khola (2860 m).

 Our route today climbs gradually up the forested valley with excellent mountain views all day.
 Tonight we stay at Beding and from here we can see the Rolwaling’s highest summit – Melungtse at 7181 m.
 Beding is an old and small Sherpa village and the home of many Everest climbers.
 The old Buddhist monastery is located in the center of the village and is well worth a visit.
 Overnight at Beding (3690 m).

-Today we enjoy an acclimatisation day in and around Beding.
-We’ll hike part way up the Malung-La pass (5616 m) and take in stunning views of more than 20 snowy peaks, streams and glaciers.
+Today we enjoy an acclimatization day in and around Beding.
+We’ll hike partway up the Malung-La pass (5616 m) and take in stunning views of more than 20 snowy peaks, streams, and glaciers.
 Overnight at Beding (3690 m).